Non-abelian soft radiation data for a celestial theory: Perspectives

 In \secn{TripleSoft}, we explored the rather intricate structure of the triple emission current at tree level, focusing on collinear limits for the most correlated, maximally non-abelian contributions.
 The resulting constraints on the OPE, based on the complete gauge-theory calculation of Ref.~\cite{Catani:2019nqv}, align with Ref.~\cite{Ball:2022bgg}: we find that same-helicity soft currents support the associativity of the OPE in double collinear limits, but this fails for currents involving opposite helicities.
 Interestingly, the mechanism for this failure is the same that emerged in the case of double currents: collinear limits are unambiguous, but the resulting OPEs are weighted by energy fractions.
 Under double collinear limits, the dependence on energy fractions is different for different orders of limits.
 Associativity can be rescued by taking strongly-ordered limit, but that reinstates the ambiguity first noted in~\cite{He:2015zea}.

 In balance, this study of soft currents shows that the celestial parametrization is both novel and insightful, helping to display structures that are hard to uncover in the conventional QCD language: this was already apparent in~\cite{Magnea:2021fvy}.
 The evidence for the emergence of a simple structure at the celestial level, on the other hand, is mixed.
 The fact that most of the results we have displayed are broadly compatible with an OPE of celestial currents is, we believe, very non-trivial, and to some extent surprising.
 On the other hand, the OPE-like structures that emerge are highly unconventional, and seem to point to the need for substantial generalizations of the underlying framework, for example along the lines discussed in~\cite{Ball:2022bgg}.
+In this connection, we believe that the emerging OPE structure, as presented in \eq{GenProb}, should provide an important guideline in the search for the ultimate CCFT.

-We note that, on the gauge theory side, the simplifying features of the soft approximation are associated with the emission of soft gluons from Wilson lines: once the soft radiation is emitted by a set of hard particles, its space-time evolution is not any longer governed by the soft approximation, but it is determined by the full dynamics of the gauge theory.
+We also note that, on the gauge theory side, the simplifying features of the soft approximation are only associated with the emission of soft gluons from Wilson lines: once the soft radiation is emitted by a set of hard particles, its space-time evolution is not any longer governed by the soft approximation, but it is determined by the full dynamics of the gauge theory.
 In this sense, it would be truly remarkable if the highly correlated, dynamic evolution of soft radiation could be captured by a simple {\it product} of celestial currents.
-Continuous distributions of color and energy on the celestial sphere, such as those emerging from observables like energy correlators (see, for example,~\cite{Jaarsma:2025tck}, and references therein), would seem like more natural candidates for celestial observables.
-As an alternative, one could argue that the celestial theory only describes strongly ordered soft radiation, whose dynamics is significantly simpler (though still highly correlated).
+The evidence we have uncovered makes it --- in our view --- unlikely that a conventional CFT with just single-particle operators on the sphere could account in full generality for the complexity of the radiative results.
+Continuous distributions of color and energy on the celestial sphere, such as those emerging from observables like energy correlators (see, for example,~\cite{Jaarsma:2025tck}, and references therein), would seem like more natural candidates for celestial observables: their connections to soft gluon currents are however non-trivial.
+As an alternative, one could consider the possibility that the celestial theory only describes strongly ordered soft radiation, whose dynamics is significantly simpler (though still highly correlated).
 Ultimately, establishing the perimeter of applicability of the celestial theory will require more perturbative data, and possibly a more thorough re-analysis of existing data in celestial coordinates, as well as new insights.